Jump to topic

 - Can be more expensive

-- Can have negative skin reactions
+- Can cause negative skin reactions

 - Fewer colors to choose from